theonlyhennygod/coding-resources/README.md

 ## Contributing

-If you have any free resources to add to this list, please feel free to create a pull request or open an issue.
+We welcome contributions from everyone!
+If you have any free resources to add to this list, please read our [Contributing Guidelines](CONTRIBUTING.md) and create a pull request or open an issue.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Happy Coding!